Warren Jeffs

-In 2006, Jeffs was placed on the FBI's Ten Most Wanted List for his flight from the charges that he had arranged illegal marriages between his adult male followers and underage girls in Utah.
+In 2006, Jeffs was placed on the FBI's Ten Most Wanted List for his flight from the charges that he had arranged illegal child marriages between his adult male followers and underage girls in Utah.
 In 2007, Arizona charged him with eight additional counts in two separate cases, including incest and sexual conduct with minors.

 In September 2007, Jeffs was convicted of two counts of rape as an accomplice, for which he was sentenced to imprisonment for ten years to life in Utah State Prison.
 This conviction was overturned by the Utah Supreme Court in 2010 due to flawed jury instructions.

-Jeffs was extradited to Texas, where he was found guilty of sexual assault of a minor, for raping a 15-year-old he had ‘married’; and aggravated sexual assault against a child, for raping a 12-year-old he had ‘married’; for which he was sentenced to life in prison, plus twenty years and fined $10,000.
-Jeffs is incarcerated at the Louis C. Powledge Unit of the TDCJ near Palestine, Texas.
+Jeffs was extradited to Texas, where he was found guilty of sexual assault of a minor, for raping a 15-year-old child bride; and aggravated sexual assault against a child, for raping a 12-year-old child bride; for which he was sentenced to life in prison, plus twenty years, and fined $10,000.
+Jeffs is incarcerated at the Louis C. Powledge Unit of the Texas Department of Criminal Justice near Palestine, Texas.

 Family and early life

-Warren Steed Jeffs was born on December 3, 1955, to Rulon Jeffs (1909–2002) and Merilyn Steed (born circa 1935).
-Warren was born more than two months prematurely in Sacramento, California.

-Rulon Jeffs became the President of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church) in 1986 and had nineteen or twenty wives and approximately 60 children.
-Former church members claim that Warren himself has 87 wives.
-Warren grew up outside of Salt Lake City, Utah, and for more than twenty years served as the principal of Alta Academy, an FLDS private school at the mouth of Little Cottonwood Canyon.
-Jeffs became principal in 1976, the year he turned 21.
-He was known for being "a stickler for the rules and for discipline."
+Warren Steed Jeffs was born in Sacramento, California on December 3, 1955, to Rulon Jeffs and Merilyn Steed.
+Warren was born more than two months prematurely.
+Warren grew up outside of Salt Lake City, Utah.
+In 1976, the year he turned 21, Warren Jeffs became principal of Alta Academy, an FLDS private school at the mouth of Little Cottonwood Canyon.
+He served as school principal for twenty years and was known for being "a stickler for the rules and for discipline."
+Warren's father Rulon Jeffs became the President of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church) in 1986 and had nineteen or twenty wives and approximately 60 children.
+Warren went on to have, according to former church members, 78 wives.